Creating Jobs Across North Carolina

 Here are a few examples of how NC State’s Economic Development Partnership is supporting North Carolina economic development:

-India-based technology company announced 2,000 jobs and $8.7 million investment at a new technology and innovation center in Wake County.
+- Infosys, an India-based technology company, announced 2,000 jobs and $8.7 million investment at a new technology and innovation center in Wake County.
 Read more.

-Sri Lankan apparel and textile manufacturer MAS Holdings announced a 133-job acquisition-expansion in Asheboro/Randolph County, with a $20 million capital investment.
+- MAS Holdings, a Sri Lankan apparel and textile manufacturer, announced a 133-job acquisition-expansion in Asheboro/Randolph County, with a $20 million capital investment.
 Read more.

 Workforce development is another area the Economic Development Partnership supports.
 A key initiative is “Backpacks to Briefcases,” a program that accepts unemployed or underemployed college graduates and provides them with a fully paid internship with a local company.